linuxgurugamer/Collide-o-Scope/Resources/GameData/Collide-o-Scope/Readme.txt

 - Any craft and save game written with the application active (green) will have minor amounts of information written to them.
 This is a KSP thing that cannot be worked around.
 There is no effect other than warnings in the log when these files are reloaded.
 Don't panic, I just want everyone to know this happens and that I looked into having it not occur.

+== Special Thanks ==

+- Squad for the awesomeness that is Kerbal Space Program.
+- DasValdez for always being inspiring and classy.
+- Muddr for for always being inspiring and bug testing.
+- EJ_SA for always being inspiring and keeping those eyes hidden.

 == Changelog ==
 See changelog.txt